stephendade/PaGS/docs/development.rst

         <Module Description>
         """
-        def __init__(self, loop, txClbk, vehListClk, vehObjClk, cmdProcessClk, prntr, isGUI): self.txCallback = txClbk
+        def __init__(self, loop, txClbk, vehListClk, vehObjClk, cmdProcessClk, prntr, isGUI):
+            """
+            Called by PaGS when a module is loaded 'module load xxx'
+            """
+            # Call this to send out a MAVLink packet
+            self.txCallback = txClbk
+            # Call this to get a list of current vehicles
             self.vehListCallback = vehListClk
+            # Call this to get a Vehicle object by name
             self.vehObjCallback = vehObjClk
+            # Call this to print to the console(s)
+            self.printer = prntr
+            # true if we're running in a GUI environment
+            self.isGUI = isGUI

+            # The short name of the module.
             self.shortName = ""
+            # A dict of user commands.
+Key is the string name, value is the function to run
             self.commandDict = {}

         def addVehicle(self, name: str):
+            """
+            Called by PaGS when a new vehicle is added
+            """
             pass

         def incomingPacket(self, vehname: str, pkt):
+            """
+            Called by PaGS when a decoded valid MAVLink packet is recieved from a vehicle
+            """
             pass

         def removeVehicle(self, name: str):
+            """
+            Called by PaGS when a vehicle is removed
+            """
             pass

         def closeModule(self):
+            """
+            Called by PaGS when the module is shut down
+            """
             pass

 If modules have a GUI, they should respect the isGUI parameter.
 They should use the wxPython (with wxAsync) GUI library for consistency.